American Academy of Pediatrics: Elective infant circumcision

-In 1999, the academy said that the health benefits of elective, voluntary male circumcision in a healthcare facility outweighed the risks, and supported having the procedure covered by insurance.

-In a 2012 position statement, the academy stated that a systematic evaluation of the medical literature shows that the "preventive health benefits of elective circumcision of male newborns outweigh the risks of the procedure" and that the health benefits "are sufficient to justify access to this procedure for families choosing it and to warrant third-party payment for circumcision of male newborns," but "are not great enough to recommend routine circumcision for all male newborns".
-The academy takes the position that parents should make the final decision about circumcision after appropriate information is gathered about the risks and benefits of the procedure.
+Because the AAP's 2012 statement expired after five years without being reaffirmed, the AAP has not had any official position on circumcision since August of 2017, and as of 2025 they remain silent on the issue.
+In their prior 2012 position statement, the academy had stated that a systematic evaluation of the medical literature showed that the "preventive health benefits of elective circumcision of male newborns outweigh the risks of the procedure" and that the health benefits "are sufficient to justify access to this procedure for families choosing it and to warrant third-party payment for circumcision of male newborns", but "are not great enough to recommend routine circumcision for all male newborns".
+The academy previously took the position that parents should make the final decision about circumcision after appropriate information is gathered about the risks and benefits of the procedure.

-After the release of the position statement, a debate appeared in the journal Pediatrics and the Journal of Medical Ethics.
-In 2013, a group of 38 Northern European pediatricians, doctors, surgeons, ethicists and lawyers co-authored a comment stating that they found the AAP's technical report and policy statement suffered from cultural bias, and reached recommendations and conclusions different from those of physicians in other parts of the world; in particular, the group advocated instead a policy of no harm towards infants and respect for their rights of bodily integrity and age of consent.
-The AAP received further criticism from activist groups that oppose circumcision.
-The AAP responded to these criticisms in the Journal of Medical Ethics, calling for respectful and evidence-based debate.

-The AAP policy regarding its statements is to give each statement a five-year life, after which the statement expires unless it is reaffirmed.
-The 2012 Circumcision Policy Statement has not been reaffirmed, so it expired in 2017.
-As of 2021, the AAP has no official circumcision policy.

-Electronic Nicotine Delivery Systems
+Electronic nicotine delivery systems

 Electronic nicotine delivery systems (electronic cigarettes, e-hookahs, vape pens, others) are highly addictive and often candy-flavored products that are rapidly rising in popularity among middle and high school students, and appear to be serving as a gateway to other forms of tobacco, and threaten to addict a new generation to nicotine.

-When they are sold, concentrated nicotine solutions such as those used in electronic nicotine delivery systems should be required to be in child-resistant containers and be limited to a quantity of nicotine that would not be lethal to a young child if ingested.
-The US Food and Drug Administration needs to tightly regulate these products to protect youth.